Last Updated on October 12, 2021 by Anne-Marie

 Our group stayed at two of the area’s top hotels, visited local attractions, ate at wonderful restaurants, and took in the sights.

-I hope my series of posts will give you a taste of where to stay, some places to eat at, and what to do if you ever find yourself traveling through NW Arkansas on business or if you find yourself driving through that part of the country.
+I hope my series of posts about fun things to do in Northwest Arkansas is of interest.
+The posts will give you a taste of where to stay, some places to eat at, and what to do if you ever find yourself traveling through NW Arkansas if you find yourself driving through that part of the country.

 Not only is NW Arkansas beautiful, especially in early fall, but it truly is one of the hidden gems of the USA.